Carleton University: the future of Journalism is here

 As the school expanded and matured, its faculty members emerged as authoritative voices on national issues related to the news industry, journalism ethics, media law, politics and more.

-The tradition of change and adaptation continues as Carleton’s School of Journalism and Communication prepares new waves of graduates for careers in a digital world dominated by ever more social, mobile and dynamic means of spreading news, opinion and information.
+And as the world sped up and technology rapidly evolved, the Bachelor of Media Production and Design – introduced in the fall of 2018 – became the latest example of how Carleton’s School of Journalism and Communication continued to embrace change and adaptation in order to prepare new waves of graduates for careers in a digital world dominated by ever more social, mobile and dynamic means of spreading news, opinion and information.

 Where we’re going

 Heading into the digital future and armed with the conviction that excellent journalism is more important than ever, the School created a dynamic new digital publication called Capital Current.